ustabasiibrahim/vue-tag-component/README.md

 npm install vue-component-tag
 ```

-After download, vs-tags will be ready to use in your VueJS Applications
+After download, vue-component-tag will be ready to use in your VueJS Applications

 ### Usage